 Our fair city is full of awesome, fun things to do.
 But every so often we’re confronted with the one-two punch – we can’t go outside AND it needs to be free.
 Thankfully the haze has skulked away with its tail between its legs (please…never come back), but there are times when the rain sets in or it’s just too hot to face an outdoor adventure.
 So we’ve circumnavigated the island seeking out indoor spaces to entertain kids that won’t cost you a thing.

 Developed in conjunction with the National Arts Council, The ArtGround is the place to be for immersive arts and cultural experiences for kids.
 Fitted with regular art installations by professional artists, kids get to discover the fun in art.
 But they’re not the only ones.
-There’s a soft play Baby Stage space made up of a low-rise curving ramp for little crawlers.
+There are regular interactive programmes for tots over at the Baby Stage space too!

 The ArtGround, 90 Goodman Road, #01-40 Goodman Arts Centre; www.theartground.com.sg